Actually.fyi

 A short summary of Intel SGX enclaves

 As part of a longer analysis of the Signal contact discovery service, I wrote up a high-level overview of how Intel SGX enclaves work, copied verbatim below.
-For a more detailed and still very readable description, see this paper.
+For a more detailed and still very readable description, see this paper or this article.

 Intel SGX (Software Guard Extensions) is a hardware isolation feature available on some Intel CPUs, which allows applications to run code in a special execution environment, called an "enclave", which is isolated from the rest of the system.
 Additionally, the CPU monitors the content and state of the enclave and allows local and remote applications to verify that the enclave is running trusted code and establish a secure communication channel.
 Although SGX is often used on client machines for implementing DRM, it is designed as a general-purpose trusted computing and isolation platform.